 Propane/LP Gas: Propane/LP gas is odorless.
-An odor-making agent is added to propane/LP gas.
-The odor helps you detect a propane/LP gas leak.
-However, the odor added to propane/LP gas can fade.
-Propane/LP gas may be present even though no odor exists.
+An odor-making agent is added to gas.
+The odor helps you detect a gas leak.
+However, the odor added to gas can fade.
+Gas may be present even though no odor exists.